MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-verticals.md

 | Adding a query      | Partial       |Yes  |

 ## Custom verticals
 You can add search verticals that are relevant to your organization.
 For example, you could create a vertical for marketing-related content and another for sales, based on the type of information that each department needs.
-Verticals can be added to show results from content indexed by [Graph connectors](connectors-overview.md), but you can’t create a vertical for content that resides in SharePoint.
+You can add verticals to show results from content indexed by Graph connectors or from SharePoint.

 > [!NOTE]
 > Adding verticals for SharePoint content source is in preview and available to Targeted release customers.
 >
 ## Create or modify search verticals

 The vertical management experience is wizard driven, you're guided through steps to define the vertical's name, content source, and scope of the content to search.
 You can use a limited set of [Keyword Query Language (KQL)](#keyword-query-language-kql) to define the scope of vertical search for a given content source.
+Filters can also be added to out of box and custom verticals at the organization and site level.
+For more information about filters, see [Manage filters](https://docs.microsoft.com/en-us/microsoftsearch/custom-filters).

 Following are the steps to modify the out of box verticals or create the custom verticals on Microsoft Search in [SharePoint home](https://sharepoint.com/), [Office](https://office.com/), or [Bing](https://bing.com/).